Akryum/vue-virtual-scroller/README.md

 [DynamicScroller](#dynamicscroller) is a component is using RecycleScroller under-the-hood and adds a dynamic height management feature on top of it.
 The main use case for this is **not knowing the height of the items** in advance: the Dynamic Scroller will automatically "discover" it when it renders new item as the user scrolls.

 [DynamicScrollerItem](#dynamicscrolleritem) must wrap each item in a DynamicScroller to handle size computations.

+[IdState](#idstate) is a mixin that ease the local state management in reused components inside a RecycleScroller.

 ## RecycleScroller